K-JC/drf-foodies-api/README.md

 # Technologies Used
 ## Frameworks, Libraries, Programs & Applications Used
-Django Rest
+* Django Rest
-React.js
+* React.js
-Bootstrap.js
+* Bootstrap.js
-Python
+* Python
-PostgreSQL
+* PostgreSQL
-Cloudinary - I used Cloudinary to store images from this project.
+* Cloudinary - I used Cloudinary to store images from this project.
-Font Awesome - I used Icons from Font Awesome for my navigation links.
+* Font Awesome - I used Icons from Font Awesome for my navigation links.
-Figma - I used Figma in the planning stage to create my sitemap, from this I created my content sharing platform like I had designed.
+* Figma - I used Figma in the planning stage to create my sitemap, from this I created my content sharing platform like I had designed.
+* Lucid - I used Lucid to create the ER Diagram for my platform.
-GitHub - My project was stored on Github.
+* GitHub - My project was stored on Github.
-GitPod - Gitpod was used for writing my code and when I pushed commits from Gitpod they were uploaded to Github where my project was stored.
+* GitPod - Gitpod was used for writing my code and when I pushed commits from Gitpod they were uploaded to Github where my project was stored.
-Heroku - Where the project was deployed to.
+* Heroku - Where the project was deployed to.
-Google Development Tool - Where I checked the responsiveness of the website and edited any code without the risk of making it a permanent change.
+* Google Development Tool - Where I checked the responsiveness of the website and edited any code without the risk of making it a permanent change.
-Elephantsql - I used Elephantsql for my database.
+* Elephantsql - I used Elephantsql for my database.
-Canva - For creating my logo/favicon.
+* Canva - For creating my logo/favicon.

 ## Languages
-HTML
+* HTML
-CSS
+* CSS
-Python
+* Python
-Javascript
+* Javascript

 # Accessibility